Cloud Storage (Box and OneDrive)

 - Password: the External Password that you created via Box to use with your FTP client.

-Here is what the FileZilla Quickconnect screen looks like:
+Here is what the FileZilla Quickconnect window looks like:

 Note: You can make a one-time connection to FileZilla.

-Here is what the FileZilla screen with Saved Connection screen looks like:
+Here is what the FileZilla window with a saved connection looks like: